Javarif/Javarif/README.md

 ### Hi there 👋

+Graduated from Civil Engineering and studying Software Enginnering Msc.
-My name is Arif Uysal.
-Self-learner, self-confident, hardworker, developer to be!
+Self-learner, self-confident, hardworker, passionate Java developer from Turkey!

 - 🔭 I’m currently looking for an intern or a job!
 - 🌱 I’m currently learning Java!